4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Finals Prep.md

 ## SSL (Secure Socket Layer)
 - Most widely used security service.
 	- AKA TLS which is SSL's successor
-	- Defines how 2 entites i.e a client and a server communicate with each other securely.
+	- Defines how 2 entities i.e. a client and a server communicate with each other securely.
--
+- The layer it works at is a bit of a grey area as it is below the application layer but above the transport layer.
+	- Some classify it as its own layer known as the socket layer.
+Others see it as merely working in a sublayer of the transport layer which is where it gets the name of TLS.
+But essentially the data from Applications is sent to a Socket which is opened using the Transport layer is what i've used to understand its locality relative to other layers
+- SSL itself has two layers to note
+	- **Handshake layer**: Contains the handshake, change cipherspec and alert.
+	- **Record layer**: Contains Records which is encrypted + hashed application layer data split into manageable blocks

-## HTTPS (HyperText Transfer Protocol Secure)
+## HTTPS (Hypertext Transfer Protocol Secure)
 aka HTTP over SSL

 ## Transport Layer Security